“Forgive me Father, for I am fourteen”

 As you watch the progression of events in TDLOAB, three parallel themes unfold.

-First there is the group of fourteen-year-old boys lead by Francis Doyle (Emile Hirsch) and Tim Sullivan (Kieran Culkin).
+First, there is the group of fourteen-year-old boys lead by Francis Doyle (Emile Hirsch) and Tim Sullivan (Kieran Culkin).
 Sister Assumpta (Jodie Foster) represents the authority figure that provokes these boys into action.
 She claims to have their best interests at heart, but lacks insight into the world of adolescent boys.

 Father Casey (Vincent D’Onofrio) is just a priest.
 Scarcely aware of his surroundings, his innocuous character reminds us that it is the norm of society to live predictable lives.
-Teenagers on the other hand play in uncharted territory with unfamiliar toys and untested methods.
+Teenagers, on the other hand, play in uncharted territory with unfamiliar toys and untested methods.
 They tend to live dangerous lives.

 The second theme is a love story.
 It develops around a budding relationship between Francis Doyle and Margie Flynn (Jena Malone).
-Francis is a romantic artist with a regular family, but Margie has a dark secret that is soon shared between the boys.
+Francis is a romantic artist with a regular family, but Margie has a dark secret soon shared between the boys.
 It comes as such a shock that the teenagers don’t know what to do with this information.

 The third theme is a symbolic representation of the first two themes.
 An imaginary world of comic book characters, representing good and evil, is animated on the screen with dramatic effect, as events seamlessly transition between reality and Francis Doyle’s artistic imagination.

-TDLOAB is a character driven story delivered by an exceptionally talented cast.
-Although the story is mostly seen from Francis Doyle’s point-of-view, the spotlight is on the overall action and no character in particular.
+TDLOAB is a character-driven story delivered by an exceptionally talented cast.
+Although the story is mostly seen from Francis Doyle’s point of view, the spotlight is on the overall action and no character in particular.

 Director Peter Care puts his experience with music videos to good use by keeping scenes short and interesting.
 This is, after all, a film about teenagers who are not known for their patience.

-On the whole, The Dangerous Lives Of Altar Boys is a good piece.
+Overall, The Dangerous Lives Of Altar Boys is a good piece.
 The animation stands out as the real achievement of this entertaining film that engages to the very end.